alluiz/api-template/README.md

 ## Services Folder

-This folder purpouse is to write the business code logic.
+This folder purpouse is to write the business logic code.
 In our example, the music service will return a list of our music.

 ```